Methysergide: Recreational use

-Methysergide produces psychedelic effects at high doses (3.5–7.5 mg).
+Methysergide produces psychedelic effects at high and supratherapeutic doses in the range of 3.5 to 7.5 mg.
 Slight psychedelic effects have also been observed with methysergide at therapeutic doses in some individuals.

 Controversy

-Methysergide has been an effective treatment for migraine and cluster headache for over 50 years but has systematically been suppressed from the migraine and cluster headache marketplace for over 15 years due to unqualified risk benefit/ratio safety concerns.
+Methysergide has been an effective treatment for migraine and cluster headache for over 50 years but is said to have been systematically been suppressed from the migraine and cluster headache marketplace for over 15 years due to unqualified risk benefit/ratio safety concerns.
 Many cite the potential side effects of retroperitoneal and retropulmonary fibrosis as the prime reason methysergide is no longer frequently prescribed, but these complications were documented as early as the mid-1960s.

+Legal status

+Canada

+Methysergide is not a controlled substance in Canada as of 2025.

+United States

+Methysergide is not an explicitly controlled substance in the United States.